 Common Management Admission Test (CMAT) is a national level test conducted by All India Council for Technical Education (AICTE) for admission to all management programs in AICTE approved institutions.
 The test was introduced in 2012.
-In 2017 CMAT will be conducted on 28thJanuary and 29th January is kept as a reserved date in case of any glitches.
+In 2018 CMAT was held on 20th January, 2018.
 The test will have in all 100 questions which have to be solved in 180 minutes.
 There is negative marking of 1 mark for each wrong answer.
-For CMAT 2017, the overall pattern, no. of questions and the marking scheme will be the same as CMAT 2016.
+For CMAT 2018, the overall pattern, no. of questions and the marking scheme was same as CMAT 2017.
 The following table will give you an overview of the exam pattern:

 |Mode||Computer based online test|

 |Sections||Quantitative Techniques & Data Interpretation, Logical Reasoning, Language Comprehension & General Awareness|

 |Duration of the Test||CMAT 2018: 180 minutes (3 hrs.)|

 |Marking Scheme||Every question carries 4 marks.
 For every wrong answer, 1 mark will be deducted|

 The sectional division of the test is given in the following table: